mongodb/specifications/source/unified-test-format/unified-test-format.rst

 match exactly; however, test runners MUST permit variations in document key order or otherwise normalize the documents before comparison.
 If the list of documents is empty, the test runner MUST assert that the collection is empty.

+Before clearing the entity map at the end of each test, the test runner MUST allow its entities to be accessed externally.
+The exact mechanism for facilitating this access is not prescribed by this specification, but drivers should be mindful of concurrency if applicable.
+As an example, the test runner MAY be configured with a callback method, which will be invoked at the end of each test and provided with the entity map (or an equivalent data structure).
+As previously discussed in `Entity Map`_, test runners MAY restrict access to driver objects if necessary.

 Clear the entity map for this test.
 For each ClientSession in the entity map, the test runner MUST end the session (e.g. call